thoncoin/join-the-community/README.md

 6. No impactfull partnerships or influencers
 ```
 # MEASURES (How will you know when you have it?):
+Specified the actual result we aimed to achieve; often this was defined as a numerical outcome.
 ```
--specified the actual result we aimed to achieve; often this was defined as a numerical outcome. i.e:
+i.e:
 -Prototype is state-of-the-art
 -High-quality functional sysyem